Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

 The mean value of $\tau_g$ is clearly minimal when $f_\textrm{rf} = 5.5~\textrm{GHz}$, i.e. when the drive is resonant with the regular eigenmode $m=-1$ [see Fig.~\ref{FigDemodulation}(d)].
-The minimal $\tau_g$ is 3 ns; this value is a true delay, not an artefact of the finite time-resolution of the demodulation procedure.
+The minimal $\tau_g$ is 3 ns; this value is a true delay, not an artefact of the demodulation procedure (see appendix A).
 This dependence of $\tau_g$ with the carrier frequency bears some similarity with $1/\chi''(f)$, i.e. the inverse of the susceptibility of the $m=-1$ mode.
-This minimum of $\tau_g$ at $f_{\lvert m=-1 \rangle}$ indicates that the quasi-particle $\lvert \textrm{rf} \rangle$ that scatters into the gyration mode is an off-resonantly excited $\lvert m=-1 \rangle$ regular eigenmode, confirming the speculation of Eq.~\ref{ScatteringReaction}.
+This minimum of $\tau_g$ at $f_{\lvert m=-1 \rangle}$ indicates that the quasi-particle $\lvert \textrm{rf} \rangle$ that scatters into the gyration mode is an off-resonantly excited $\lvert m=-1 \rangle$ regular eigenmode, confirming the speculation of Eq.~\ref{ScatteringReaction} and the micromagnetic simulations of ref. \cite{philippe_excitation_2026}.
 The forced mode $\lvert \textrm{rf} \rangle$ that scatters and the gyrotropic mode $\lvert g\rangle$ thus share the opposite azimuthal numbers.
 Since the total azimuthal number must be conserved in the scattering process \cite{verba_theory_2021}, this scattering picture entails that the companion mode $\lvert \textrm{SB}^- \rangle$ is a Floquet state of azimuthal character $m=-2$.